shardeum/ots-shardeum-explorer/README.md

 ### 2. Using Docker

-The easiest way to deploy Otterscan is using Docker and Docker Compose:
+Another way to deploy Otterscan is using Docker and Docker Compose:

 1. Clone the repository and navigate to it:
 ```bash